goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/disseminating/data-sharing.md

 title: Data Sharing
 ---

-**Data sharing is critical for transparency and reproducibility of your research, as well as increasing its utility for other researchers, promoting collaborations and improving research efficiency.**
+{% include roadmap-zoom-title.html cssClass="data-sharing" title="Data sharing is critical for transparency and reproducibility of your research, as well as increasing its utility for other researchers, promoting collaborations and improving research efficiency." %}

   - Plans for data sharing should ideally be made at the **start of the project**.